 |Dietary Fiber||45.7 g||120%|

 |Vitamin C||50 mg||83%|

-Dried leaves should then be stripped off the stems, stored in a tightly sealed glass container and kept in cool, dark, dry place where it will keep well for many months.
+Dried leaves should then be stripped off the stems, stored in a tightly sealed glass container, and kept in a cool, dark, dry place where they will keep well for many months.

 The summer savory herb contains many valuable essential oils, which are found to have antibacterial, and anti-fungal applications.

 As in thyme, distilled tepid savory water is used for throat gargling to help relieve a sore throat and bronchitis symptoms.

 The constituents in this herb part, especially the flowering shoots, has been antiseptic, carminative (anti-flatulence), digestive (helps digestion), expectorant (help clear throat), stomachic and anti-rheumatic (relieves joint pain) functions.
 (Medical disclaimer).

 Savory leaves, fresh or dry, can be employed in cooking.
 Its parts have a slightly peppery and tangy taste with marjoram-like flavor.
 This herb has an excellent blending qualities with fellow herbs.

 In order to keep the fragrance and flavor intact, the savory herb is generally added at the final moments in cooking since prolonged cooking might result in the evaporation of its essential oils.